 Thank you for attending!
 Don’t forget to recycle your name badge at the registration table on your way out.

-A key component of the meeting is to provide an opportunity to share research, results, and make connections with potential partners in academia and outside entities.
-Poster topics should be water related, New York State relevant, and be linked to the following areas:
+A key component of the Center’s 3rd Annual Meeting is to provide an opportunity to share research, results, and make connections with potential partners in academia and outside entities.

 https://www.esf.edu/about/maps/index.php